Konvt/pgbar/docs/QuickStart.md

 `pgbar` handles the IO process internally, so there are some different exception checking mechanisms under different platforms.

 If the Windows platform, `pgbar` unable to get to the current process flow standard output Handle, then throws a local system error exception ` pgbar::exception::SystemError`.

-If the background rendering thread receives a thrown exception, it stores the exception in the internal exception type container and terminates the current rendering.
-Waiting for the next time the foreground thread tries to start the rendering thread, the caught exception will be thrown again at the point of call.

-If the rendering thread already has an unhandled exception in its exception container, and another exception is thrown inside the thread, the rendering thread will enter a `dead` state.
-In this state, new exceptions are not caught, but are allowed to propagate until the rendering thread terminates.

-In the `dead` state, a new attempt to start the background rendering thread will attempt to create a new rendering thread object; During this process, the last unhandled exception will be thrown before a new rendering thread is created and can start working.

-In contexts that do not interact with the rendering thread, exceptions are thrown and passed following the C++ standard mechanism.

 ## Compilation time issue
 The extensive use of template metaprogramming in `pgbar` introduces significant compile-time overhead, especially when using "more static" types like `pgbar::MultiBar`.
 This results in a substantial amount of template computation, which severely impacts compilation speed.